Gabriella439/nix-diff/README.md

 ```
 ## Testing

-You have to have `nix-diff` in PATH to run test from `golden-tests` folder.
+Run tests, using `cabal test` command.

-You also have to be in that folder and to have nix in your system.
+You need to have nix installed in your PC.

-Basically, you can run test, using `cabal exec bash -- -c "cd golden-tests; ./run-test.sh"` command.

 ## Development status